 Should you feel the need to venture into one of the Wan Chai and Kowloon hostess clubs, beware of the outrageous minimum and cover charges that are used to stiff customers for just one or two drinks.
 Inquire about pricing policies before going in and be prepared for some heavy marketing upon entering some of the more upscale locales (for example, a waitress may try to interest you in a full bottle of expensive whiskey or bring around other luxury items).
 Some bars are multilevel, with different offerings on each floor (one complex may offer separate disco and karaoke floors, as well as romantic settings).
 Pay for each round of drinks as it arrives—running a tab is an invitation to rip-offs.

 Many pubs and clubs, especially in Wan Chai, have rather loose closing times, which doesn't seem to concern the authorities.
-Where closing times aren't specific, assume "late" means when the last customer drops or the bar manager's had enough.
+Where closing times aren't specific, assume "late" means when the last customer drops or the bar manager has had enough.